sonia-kwak/sonia-kwak.github.io/src/pages/bike-de-boa/index.md

 ![](./guide2.png)
 ``` -->

-We leveraged as much as possible the flexibility of Google Maps for customizing everything in the map, cutting out all information that wasn't strictly necessary and fine-tuning colors to match the visual identiy.
+Leveraging the flexibility of Google Maps we customized everything in the map, filtering out the noise, keeping the essential and fine-tuning colors to match the project visual identity.

 <jumbo>
     <img src="./mapstyle.png"/>